SanyueHan/Degree-Project/report/final_thesis.md

 for an existing programming languages you can find its [grammar rules file](https://github.com/antlr/grammars-v4/blob/master/matlab/matlab.g4) written in normal form, which could be very helpful for novices like us who has no experience in developing interpreters or compilers.
 This will be explained in detail by Han Sanyue.
-More over, for an existing programming language, it is convenient for us to carry out tests, since we could execute the test scripts using the existing interpreter or compiler, and compare the results produced by it with that of ours, which involves with Hao Tingting's job.
+Moreover, for an existing programming language, it is convenient for us to carry out tests, since we could execute the test scripts using the existing interpreter or compiler, and compare the results produced by it with that of ours, which involves with Hao Tingting's job.
 Additionally, MATLAB is an interpreted languages that is easy to realize comparing to those compiled languages such as C/C++,